Access to Bloomington Library's teenZone gaming computers is available

 (*Playaways are small, user-friendly devices which are pre-loaded with a single audiobook and are perfect for on-the-go listening without worrying about having an internet connection, a CD player, or downloading files.)

-For those interested in completing homework and/or using the internet for either education or leisure, teenZone is equipped with laptops and tablets which teens are welcome to use while they’re at the Library.
+For those interested in completing homework and/or using the internet for either education or leisure, teenZone is equipped with laptops which teens are welcome to use while they’re at the Library.
 Be sure to check out the Library’s homework help resources.

 Designated for gaming, the teenZone offers (4) PC desktop computers preloaded with Minecraft and games from the STEAM catalog.
 Unlike other computers, gaming PCs offer high quality speeds to keep video games from lagging.